henatan99/micro-reddit/README.md

 rails db:migrate
 ```

-You then interract with the program from your console by running
+You then interact with the program from your console by running

 ```
 rails console